metricly/metricly-docs/content/integrations/AWS-Integration/aws-cur.md

 Cost & Usage Reports (CUR) have replaced Detailed Billing in AWS.
 These reports publish your AWS billing reports once a day in CSV format to an S3 bucket that you own.
 CloudWisdom uses these reports to analyze your resource costs and right sizing needs.

-We recommend setting up your AWS integration from the **management account** first if you are using consolidated billing.
-After initial setup, adding associated member accounts is quick and easy.

 {{% notice warning %}}
 CloudWisdom no longer supports Detailed Billing files.
 {{% /notice %}}